JanuszNowak/Janono.WindowsAzure.Storage.Table/README.md

 ## Janono.WindowsAzure.Storage.Table?

-Janono.Azure.DocumentsDB.Scale is implemenation of .....
+Janono.Azure.DocumentsDB.Scale is implemenation of Crud abstract operations library for Azure Storage Table.
+By providing contract class is simplify operations.
+Library is using performance optimized way for bulk operations.

 Package name                              | Stable
 ------------------------------------------|-------------------------------------------